MeowDev9/telegram-blockchain-bot/README.md

-# 🤖 CryptoPaws - Telegram Blockchain Bot
+# CryptoPaws - Telegram Blockchain Bot

-A powerful Telegram bot for Ethereum blockchain interactions, built with Python and the python-telegram-bot library.
+A Python-based Telegram bot that integrates with Ethereum blockchain to provide real-time price, wallet, transaction, and token data.

-## ✨ Features
+##  Features

 - 💰 **ETH Price**: Get real-time Ethereum price from CoinGecko
 - 📊 **Wallet Balance**: Check ETH balance for any wallet address